 "I'm writing a book!"

+She wanted to write the number words.
+I wrote the words on a piece of paper and she copied them into her book.
 The final step was to count out leaves to correspond with the numbers on each page.

 In the end, my little learner had not only written her first math book--she was quite proud of her accomplishment--she had also learned to match number words with a set of objects and mastered one-to-one correspondence--all foundational math concepts.